ETIMC/Report/typst/sections/Sprint 4.typ

 Two participants reported having prior formal music training.
 One played the flute and another the guitar; the remaining two had no previous musical experience.

 When asked whether it was difficult to create a rhythm using the product, one participant responded: #quote[Yes, a little, because you do not really know where the buttons are and the sounds.]
-(Translated from Danish to English) #text(red)[appendices reference], upon further prompting, the participant elaborated that the switch-sensitivity was a problem #quote[You know, they are quite fast if you keep pressing it.]
-(Translated from Danish to English) #text(red)[appendices reference].
+(Translated from Danish to English) (@app:Sprint4Transcriptions), upon further prompting, the participant elaborated that the switch-sensitivity was a problem #quote[You know, they are quite fast if you keep pressing it.]
+(Translated from Danish to English) (@app:Sprint4Transcriptions).
 Another participant noted: #quote[Yes, yes, you do have to remember what sounds comes out of with buttons.]
-(Translated from Danish to English) #text(red)[appendices reference] To address this usability challenge, one participant suggested: #quote[Yes!
+(Translated from Danish to English) (@app:Sprint4Transcriptions).
+To address this usability challenge, one participant suggested: #quote[Yes!
 It could be nice if it said what sounds come out of these buttons.]
-(Translated from Danish to English) #text(red)[appendices reference].
+(Translated from Danish to English) (@app:Sprint4Transcriptions).

 Participants responded positively to the functionality of the display.
 One stated: #quote[It is fun!
 And it is kind of fascinating that the picture is displayed when you put a card in.]
-(Translated from Danish to English) #text(red)[appendices reference].
+(Translated from Danish to English) (@app:Sprint4Transcriptions).
 However, constructive criticism was provided regarding the physical design.
 One participant remarked that the potentiometers obstructed the display: #quote[These could be lowered a little because they hide almost all of the display.]
-(Translated from Danish to English) #text(red)[appendices reference].
+(Translated from Danish to English) (@app:Sprint4Transcriptions).

 An A/B test was conducted using different side panel designs featuring varying slit widths for NFC card insertion.
 It became clear that one version was too narrow, as multiple participants reported difficulty inserting the cards with ease.

 When asked whether the product would be more enjoyable as a shared experience, all participants expressed a preference for using it collaboratively.
 Lastly, interest in the potential commercialization of the product was expressed with one participant asking: #quote[Is it like so, that you would put it out?]
-(Translated from Danish to English) #text(red)[appendices reference].
+(Translated from Danish to English) (@app:Sprint4Transcriptions).